kirichoi/netplotlib/doc/start.rst

 Advanced Configuration
 ----------------------

-NetworkEX object has various properties for configuring the network diagram.
+Network object has various properties for configuring the network diagram.

 - scale: scaling factor for layout algorithm
 - fontsize: fontsize for labels